Signs of Retaliation in a California Workplace

 Common Signs of Workplace Retaliation

-Although retaliation can take many forms, some common signs include:
+Although workplace retaliation can take many forms, some common signs include:

 • Sudden Negative Reviews: Getting sudden negative feedback after participating in a protected activity like whistleblowing.
 Employers often use performance reviews to create a record for possible discipline or termination.
 EEOC.